knewplay/book-programming-essential/programming-fundamentals/chapter6.md

 ### Assembling the Entire Airplane

-With the above modules, the main assembly function would be:
+With the above functions defined, the main assembly function would be:

 ```typescript
 function AssembleAirplane(fuselageSize, numberOfWindows, typeOfWing, numberOfEngines):